Holidays During Term Time

 The law says that parents do not have the right to take their child out of school for holidays during term time and can only request leave of absence due to exceptional circumstances.
-If you take your child on holiday during term-time without the schools authorisation this will be recorded as unauthorised absence and may result in parents being issued with a Fixed Penalty Notice.
+If you take your child on holiday during term-time without the schools authorisation this will be recorded as unauthorised absence and may result in action being taken against parents or carers.

 Why shouldn’t I take my child on holiday during term time?

 Many parents and carers think it is okay to go on holiday during term time, this has a negative effect on their children’s learning and ability to achieve.
 If your child goes on holiday during term time, their attendance could drop to any of the below:

 - 10 days absence = 95% attendance